 The VCI consists of 2 two-week sessions and is ideal for priests, religious and other consecrated persons wishing to pursue further academic studies, those interested in a brief sabbatical experience, religious in formation, and those preparing for perpetual vows.
 This program is designed to assist all participants grow in a deeper understanding and appreciation of the consecrated life as "a gift of the Father to His Church through the Holy Spirit" (VC, no.1).

-READY TO BE ORDERED! - VCI Courses from past years, available for Purchase on CD and in MP3 Format!
+READY TO BE ORDERED! - VCI Courses for Purchase as MP3 Downloads!

 Don't miss out on the next VCI!
 It has life-transforming potential!